AnthonyByansi/MicrosoftFabric-Exploratorium/CONTRIBUTING.md

-# Contributing to Microsoft Fabric Repository
+# Contributing to Microsoft Fabric Exploratorium

 Thank you for considering contributing to the Microsoft Fabric repository.
 We appreciate your efforts to make this project better!